hashicorp/terraform-provider-azurerm/website/docs/r/kusto_eventgrid_data_connection.html.markdown

 * `data_format` - (Optional) Specifies the data format of the EventHub messages.
 Allowed values: `AVRO`, `CSV`, `JSON`, `MULTIJSON`, `PSV`, `RAW`, `SCSV`, `SINGLEJSON`, `SOHSV`, `TSV` and `TXT`.

-* `database_routing` - (Optional) Indication for database routing information from the data connection, by default only database routing information is allowed.
+* `database_routing_type` - (Optional) Indication for database routing information from the data connection, by default only database routing information is allowed.
 Allowed values: `Single`, `Multi`.

 * `eventgrid_resource_id` - (Optional) The resource ID of the event grid that is subscribed to the storage account events.